sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-01/README.md

 }
 ```

-Next, we use the `factor.wasm` obtained by compiling the circuit to calculate the witnesses:
+Next, we use the `factor.wasm` obtained from compiling the circuit to calculate the witnesses:

 ```bash
 node generate_witness.js circuit.wasm ../input.json ../witness.wtns
 ```

-### 6. Create a proof
+### 7. Create a proof

-It uses proving keys and witnesses to generate proofs.
+It uses the proving key and witnesses to generate a proof.

 ```bash
 snarkjs groth16 prove circuit_final.zkey witness.wtns proof.json public.json
 ```

-### 6. Export an sCrypt verifier
+### 8. Export an sCrypt verifier

 This outputs a smart contract file "verifier.scrypt" that contains all the code needed to verify the proof on-chain.